programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 - Installed [Python 3](https://www.python.org/downloads/) and the [`pip` package installer](https://pypi.org/project/pip/)
 - An intermediate level understanding of the Python programming language
-- Some familiarity with [Pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/), which should also be installed
+- Some familiarity with [pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/), which should also be installed
 - Knowledge of basic data visualisation techniques (especially bar charts, histograms and scatterplots)
-- Some familiarity with data preprocessing (we will be using Pandas in this tutorial)
+- Some familiarity with data preprocessing (we will be using pandas in this tutorial)

 This tutorial was developed using Jupyter Notebook.
 For those who are unfamiliar with this software, the *Programming Historian* offers an excellent tutorial on how to create, edit and export Jupyter notebooks [here](https://programminghistorian.org/en/lessons/jupyter-notebooks).
-You may also follow this tutorial using your own preferred code editor (VSCode, PyCharm etc.).
+You may also follow this tutorial using your own preferred code editor (VSCode, PyCharm, etc.).

 ### What is Plotly?

 Plotly is a company which provides a number of open-source libraries allowing users to build interactive graphs.
 Plotly libraries are available in Python &mdash; the focus of this tutorial &mdash; as well as various programming languages, including R and Julia.[^1] A wide variety of graphs is available through Plotly libraries, ranging from the statistical or scientific to the financial or geographic.
 These graphs can be displayed using various methods, including Jupyter notebooks, HTML files, and web applications produced with Plotly's Dash framework.
 Static (non-interactive) graphs can also be exported either as raster or vector images.

-### Plotly's Python Graphing Library: Plotly Express vs. Plotly Graph Objects vs. Dash
+### Plotly's Python Graphing Library: Plotly Express vs. Plotly Graph Objects vs. Plotly Dash

 To understand how to use Plotly, it is vital to understand the differences between Plotly Express, Plotly Graph Objects, and Plotly Dash.

 Essentially, these are three distinct &mdash; but often overlapping &mdash; Plotly modules with their own use cases:

 - Plotly Express (`plotly.express`, usually imported as `px`) is an accessible, high-level interface for creating data visualisations, offering around 30 different graph types.
 The module provides functions which create figures in just one line of code (although more lines are required for certain customisations), making graphs quick and easy to create.
 Since this is a 'high-level' interface, users do not need to interact with the underlying data structure of graphs when using `plotly.px`.
 Plotly recommends that new users start with Express before working directly with Plotly Graph Objects.
-- Plotly Graph Objects (`plotly.graph_objects`, usually imported as `go`) are the *actual* figures created and rendered by Plotly 'under the hood': in essence, when a user creates a figure in `plotly.px`, Plotly will generate a 'Graph Object' to store the graph's data.
+- Plotly Graph Objects (`plotly.graph_objects`, usually imported as `go`) are the actual  figures created and rendered by Plotly 'under the hood': in essence, when a user creates a figure in `plotly.px`, Plotly will generate a 'Graph Object' to store the graph's data.
 These data include the information visualised in the graph as well as various attributes such as graph colours, sizes, and shapes.
 It is therefore possible to create visualisations with the lower-level `plotly.go` module; in fact, it is possible to recreate anything made with `plotly.px` using `plotly.go`.
 It is generally advised to use `plotly.px` where possible, since using `plotly.go` often involves generating many lines of code.
 However, as we will see later, there are some specific use cases for `plotly.go`.
 - The Plotly Dash module (imported as `dash`) is a framework for building interactive web applications (typically dashboards) which can be embedded into websites and other platforms.
 Users often integrate figures created using `plotly.px` and/or `plotly.go` into their Dash apps, making the Plotly Python stack a full suite for creating, manipulating, and publishing interactive data visualisations.
 Plotly Dash is built on top of `React.js` and `Plotly.js` to enable integration with the web, meaning that users do not need to have any knowledge of Javascript, CSS or HTML (only Python).[^2]

 Plotly provides comprehensive documentation for working with [Express and Graph Objects](https://plotly.com/python/) and for using [Dash](https://dash.plotly.com/).